 An expat teacher who lives in Dubai mentions that she sometimes finds it difficult to escape from the “shop-party-beach” routine which reoccurs weekend after weekend.
-Furthermore, she mentions that when living in Dubai, you will see those who have it all (expensive cars, designer outfits) contrasting with labourers who have nothing in comparison and are often looked down on.
+Furthermore, she mentions that when living in Dubai, you will see those who have it all (expensive cars, designer outfits) compared with labourers who have nothing in comparison and are often looked down on.

 There is another potential problem for teachers who wish to teach in Dubai.
-In some schools, which are not as organised or well-run as others, there can be a lack of respect for teachers from the children who can be very challenging and spoilt due to the extravagant lifestyle which they have been exposed to.
+In some schools, which are not as organised or well-run as others, there can be a lack of respect for teachers from the children who can be very challenging and spoilt due to the extravagant lifestyle which they may have been exposed to.
 Whether you're a primary school teacher or a secondary school teacher in Dubai, you may come across these issues.

 (Copyright: Ken Cook/shutterstock.com)

-If you wish to become a teacher in Dubai and you’re a woman, it is important to be wary of the Emirati culture regarding gender roles.
+If you wish to get a job teaching English in Dubai as a woman, it is important to be wary of the Emirati culture regarding gender roles.
 Women in Dubai are traditionally expected to be devoted wives and have the responsibility of looking after their home and children.
 Because Dubai is a Muslim city, women are expected to be covered up and are subject to judgement if caught wearing more revealing attire.
 Here are some tips if you are a woman living in Dubai.

 These are the pros and cons of teaching in Dubai.
 If you are keen to explore, browse our teaching jobs in Dubai.
 If you feel that the cons outweigh the pros, be sure to check out our other teaching jobs abroad or our new dedicated TEFL jobs section.